CMU-SoftwareDesignforDS-Team/AutoVehicles/Docs/Project/Exit Report.md

 * The use of Python libraries, such as pandas and scikit-learn, provides a wide range of tools and resources for data processing and modeling tasks.
 * The Flask app can be accessed via API endpoints, enabling seamless integration with clients' systems and workflows.
 * With the app deployed on Heroku, clients can receive predictions in real-time, making it suitable for applications that require immediate responses.
 Compared to other architectures considered, this solution offers a lightweight and scalable approach by leveraging Flask and Heroku.
 It allows for easy development, deployment, and integration of the predictive model, making it suitable for small to medium-scale applications.

 ###	Reproducing a similar approach
 * Set up Flask App
-* Store the raw data in a CSV format in a suitable location, such as a local directory or a cloud storage service.and use pandas to ingest the data into memory by reading the CSV file using the `read_csv()` function..
+* Store the raw data in a CSV format in a suitable location, such as a local directory or a cloud storage service, and use pandas to ingest the data into memory by reading the CSV file using the `read_csv()` function..
 * Train and Save the Predictive Model
 * Build Flask App
 * Deploy to Heroku